yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/install-tyk-aws.md

 url: "/getting-started/with-tyk-on-premises/installation/on-aws"
 ---

-# CloudFormation
-To get started easily with deployment on AWS, Tyk offers AWS CloudFormation products which run and bootstrap the entire stack.
+To get started easily, [Tyk offers AWS Marketplace products][6] which bootstrap the entire stack.

-It uses Elasticache in place of Redis, and Mongo running in HA mode in EC2.
+The AWS Marketplace products will use Elasticache in place of Redis, and Mongo running in HA mode in EC2.
+CloudFormation templates are used.

+## BYOL

+These [AWS Marketplace products][5] are delivered as CloudFormation products.
+You will need to bring your own license.
+You can choose from one of 3 fulfillment options:

+- PoC (1 gw node)
+- High Availability (2 nodes)
+- Autoscaling (3 - inf nodes)

+Please [contact an account manager][7] in order to get a license.

+## PAYG
-There are three CloudFormation products to get you started.
+There are three billed through AWS Marketplace PAYG products to get you started.
+The license for these products is baked into the product as an hourly cost.
+Please follow this video in order to get started

 - [**PoC**][2]
 - [**High Availability (2-node)**][4]
 - [**AutoScaling (3+ node)**][3]

-### Pricing / Licensing
+### Installation

-The license for these products is baked into the product as an hourly cost.
+There are a few things you will need to set up ahead of launching the stack.
+This video will walk you through how to set up a PAYG product beginning to end on AWS.

+{{< youtube IiGyB_IHqWw >}}

-## PoC
+### PoC
 PoC will run with a single GW node, Elasticache, and 3 Mongo nodes: Master, Slave, Arbiter.

 This video will walk you through setting up the PoC install.

-{{< youtube IiGyB_IHqWw >}}

 ##### Logging Into Dashboard